Oral Health

 Oral health — the health of your mouth — is an important part of good overall health and well-being.

-Nationally, more than half of children ages 6 to 19 have experienced too decay.
+Nationally, more than half of children ages 6 to 19 have experienced tooth decay.
 In NYC, more than one in three third-grade students have untreated tooth decay.
 About nine in 10 adults in the U.S. have experienced tooth decay and nearly half of adults have gum disease.
 In NYC, one in four adults ages 65 and older have no teeth.

 By taking simple measures, most oral health problems can be prevented.
 Preventing oral health problems can reduce health care expenses.